winitzki/scall/tutorial/programming_dhall.md

 Here, `C = ∀(r : Type) → (F r → r) → r` is the Church-encoded fixed point of `F`.

 This identity is mentioned in the proceedings https://hal.science/hal-00512377/document on page 78 as "proposition 1" in the paper by T. Uustalu.

-A proof is also given in the book "Science of Functional Programming" by the same author.
+The Yoneda identity and the Church-Yoneda identity are proved via the so-called "parametricity theorem".
+See the Appendix "Parametricity and Naturality" for more details.

 The Church-Yoneda identity is useful for proving certain properties of Church-encoded types.
-For instance, one use that identity to prove the Church encoding formula for mutually recursive types (which we will show later in this book).
+For instance, one use that identity to prove the Church encoding formula for mutually recursive types (which we will study later in this book).

 ### Church encoding in the curried form